ptschneider/my-docker-registry/README.md

-# my-docker-registry
+# docker-registry-cache

 ## Background

-Faster to have a network-local instance of docker registry to work against.
+It is faster to have a network-local instance of docker registry to work against.

-Just start it up ('docker-compose up -d'), tag an image and push it.

-Push it real good.
+Further, if you are using a free account you have to limit your pulls.

+Cache your images in your own and manage what you pull/push with hub.docker.com

+## Setup

+You will want to setup a separate disk to store registry data; it can quickly consume many gigs of data and you will want to manage that separately.

+If a VM, create a disk; it may appear as /dev/sde. create a partition with fdisk and create a filesystem mkfs.ext3 /dev/sde1, mount it to /var/lib/docker-registry-cache or whatever name you like.

 ## Docker Non-SSL Config